Skip to main content

 Background

 Access to safe, affordable, stable housing is vital to improving the quality of life for Oregon's families and communities.
-Community-based nonprofit housing developers, local housing authorities, and Tribal Nation housing entities are uniquely positioned within their communities to support placemaking and provide culturally specific and responsive housing and resident services.
+Community-based nonprofit housing developers, local housing authorities, and Native Nation housing entities are uniquely positioned within their communities to support placemaking and provide culturally specific and responsive housing and resident services.
 Local governments also play an important role in facilitating the development and long-term viability of affordable rental housing projects.
 The GHAP Capacity Building Program was created to invest in the growth and development of our key partners and regional networks towards meeting Oregon’s immediate and long-term needs for safe, stable housing.

 Program goals